hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And, with his room, had long acquired renown.
 >
 > Jem.
-Aye, that indeed! — but 'twas to make a hit,
+Aye, that indeed! — but it was to make a hit,
 >
 > Painted for our professor's benefit —
 >